lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .box[What type do we use to grab and say:<br/>Here, this instance is a tenant?]

+???
+Here we'll have to explain that an instance of a model might not be sufficient.

 ---

 .warning[🤔 What if, for some operation, there is **no active tenant**?]

-We will have to answer these questions in a case by case basis:
+We will have to answer some questions in a case by case basis:

 -   Does this operation have sense in a tenant agnostic way?
 -   Should we interpret the lack of tenant as an indication that the operation must be performed on all tenants?